anthonyspiteri/terraform/project_otosukeru/README.md

  - [ ] Complete option for Linux Proxy deployment and configuration (waiting for PowerShell commands in v10)
  - [ ] Add option to choose DCHP or Static IP Allocation
- - [ ] Add Ability to scale Proxies outside of pre and post job scripts
+ - [ ] Add ability to scale Proxies outside of pre and post job scripts
  - [ ] Add error checking to ensure correct exit conditions
+ - [ ] Add option to not join GuestOS to domain
  - [ ] Fox compatability issues with Terraform 0.12.x - main issue is JSON output not being correct format for PowerShell import
  - [ ] Improve basic Proxy sizing logic